geohackweek/datasharing/_episodes/00-conda-tutorial.md

 ##### Creating environment with an environment file.

 YAML?
 What's that?

 - YAML stands for YAML Ain't Markup Language
 - It is a human friendly data serialization standard for all programming languages.

 > ## An example of environment file (`environment.yml`)
 >
-> This is an example of an environment file that will install python 2.7, python-pip, and gsconfig library from pip.
+> This is an example of an environment file that will install `python 2.7`, `python-pip`, and `gsconfig` library using pip.
 > The new version of Conda is friendly with pip, so if some packages are not found in Anaconda Cloud, then
 > you can install them with `pip install`
 >